vaidyt/GCodeSim/README.md

 #### Mode 1 (no parameters):

-Mode 1 simply simulates one of the test cases
+Mode 1 simply simulates one of the test cases.
+In this mode, the output is written to the screen.

 ```sh
 $ python main.py